christophe77/VoAF/README.md

 The first thing to install is "sox" in version 14.4.1 or lower.<br />
 Sox is used for recording audio.<br />

-For windows users, it needs to be added to windows PATH environment.<br />
+#### For Mac OS

+    brew install sox

+#### For linux

+    sudo apt-get install sox libsox-fmt-all

+#### For windows

 [sox 14.4.1 for windows](https://sourceforge.net/projects/sox/files/sox/14.4.1/)<br />
+It also needs to be added to your PATH environment.<br />

 ### ALSA

-For linux OS, the ALSA backend is needed, so be sure to have the alsa.h header file in place :<br />
+For linux OS, the ALSA backend is needed for playing audio, so be sure to have the alsa.h header file in place :<br />

     sudo apt-get install libasound2-dev